-The Saints recruited him from Super Rugby side Auckland Blues.
-Piers was born in Gravesend, played for Maidstone and moved to New Zealand in 2009, having served a three-year apprenticeship with Saracens Academy.
+The Saints recruited Piers from Auckland Blues but he was born in Gravesend, Kent, played for Maidstone and moved to New Zealand in 2009 – having served a three-year apprenticeship with Saracens’ academy.

 He stayed in the Antipodes for two years, appearing for Waikato and the Chiefs Wider Training Group before returning to the UK to join Edinburgh on a two-year contract.

 Piers spent eight months on the sidelines through a foot injury and after a brief spell with Greene King IPA Championship club Doncaster Knights returned to New Zealand to play for Counties Manukau.